 2) Sharp Displays

 If you are in the market for a coding laptop, then you might give HP a chance and that’s because of their quality displays.
-HP as a brand has always produced superior laptops; some of their success is reflected in their display panels.
+HP as a brand has always produced superior laptops; some of its success is reflected in its display panels.

 3) Exceptional Keyboard

 Buying a good keyboard is just as crucial as getting a good display because much of your programming work will be dependent on typing.
 Fortunately, HP laptops are packed with high-quality membrane keyboards, making your overall journey quite fun.

 Their keys are stable with decent feedback that will greatly improve your typing speed.
 Not to mention the accuracy, which is on par with some of the best machines on the market.
 Just do yourself a favor and stay away from their gaming lineup, as it can get quite hectic to code on those.

 4) Durable & Lightweight

 Modern computers are made with portability in mind, and as a programmer, you definitely want that.
 Because of this, brands like HP and ASUS actually care about how their laptops are put together, and this is seen in their popular lineup.